-Towards this end, we reduce the problem of testing whether G' contains a copy of H that touches h differnt $C_v$ 's to the following generalization of the subgraph freeness problem.
+Towards this end, we reduce the problem of testing whether G' contains a copy of H that touches h different $C_v$ 's to the following generalization of the subgraph freeness problem.
 In this generalization, for some constant r, each edge is colored by one of r colors, and the (fixed) forbidden graphs are similarly colored and called spots.
-The analogous question is whether the r-colored graph contains one of the spots as a r-colored subgraph.
-In our application, we consider a graph similar to G' except that we place edges between each pair of the vertices that reside in different $C_v$ 's, and color the edge red if it is in G' and black otherwise.
+The analogous property consists of r-colored graphs that do not contain one of the spots as a r-colored subgraph.
+In our application, we consider a 2-colored graph similar to G' except that we place edges between each pair of the vertices that reside in different $C_v$ 's, and color the edge red if it is in G' and black otherwise.
 The spots, in our application, are 2-colored h-vertex cliques that contain a copy of H colored red.
-We now present the general definition (which generalizes the definition studied in [2]).
+Following is the general definition (which generalizes the definition studied in [2]).